Swansea

 Location

-of the main railway station, and is next door to an Argos superstore.
+The church is situated at the southernmost point of the main High Street, a short distance south of the main railway station, and is next door to an Argos superstore.

 Our history

-Interior views of the Chapel
+Interior views of the Church

 All photos by Keith Lewis-Jones